salemon/robotic_chess_player/README.md

 ```

 ### 3. Camera calibration and hand-eye calibration
-**This step directly affects the pose estimation accuracy!\
+**This step directly affects the pose estimation accuracy!
 Do the calibration when switching the camera or changing the camera's focal length.**\
 Use [camera_hand_eye_calibration](https://github.com/xiaohuits/camera_hand_eye_calibration) to obtain the `camera_hand_eye_calibration.yaml` file.
 It contains the camera calibration results as well as the hand-eye position.
-Copy the file and put it into `/robotic_chess_player/config` folder.
+Copy the file and paste it into `/robotic_chess_player/config` folder.

 ### 4. Chessboard's square length and compensation of z direction's error
 * The currently used chessboard is 0.043 meters for each of its squares.